Tools4everBV/HelloID-Conn-SA-Full-AzureAD-AccountPasswordResetEnable/README.md

 *	It's IMPORTANT to copy the newly generated client secret, because you cannot see the value anymore after you close the page.
 *	At least we need to get is the <b>Tenant ID</b>.
 This can be found in the Azure Portal by going to <b>Azure Active Directory > Custom Domain Names</b>, and then finding the .onmicrosoft.com domain.

+### Password Reset Permissions
+Additionally you might need to add the User administrator role

+*	From the Azure Portal, Under Manage, select Roles and administrators.
+*	Select the application we have created before, and select "<b>Certificates and Secrets</b>".
+*	Search and select the User administrator role.
+*	Select Add assignments.
+*	In the Select text box, enter the name or the ID of the application you registered earlier.
+When it appears in the search results, select your application.
+*	Select Add.
+It might take a few minutes to for the permissions to fully propagate

 ## All-in-one PowerShell setup script
 The PowerShell script "createform.ps1" contains a complete PowerShell script using the HelloID API to create the complete Form including user defined variables, tasks and data sources.